-The skills learnt in the training are considered transferable, and can be used in a wide range of difficult situations, for example where patients may present in a challenging or distressed manner, during instances of incivil behaviour or when speaking about difficult topics of conversation.
+The skills learnt in the training are considered transferable and can be used in a wide range of difficult situations, for example where patients may present in a challenging or distressed manner, during instances of uncivil behaviour or when speaking about difficult topics of conversation.
 The training also offers insight into models of self-awareness, self-compassion and emotional intelligence – all of which are important in looking after our own wellbeing, as well as that of others.

 What will I learn on the training?

 All delegates will:

 - Gain an understanding of what we mean by compassion and the types of difficult situations our NHS colleagues may face, using case studies based on real life experiences from our NHS people

 - Learn about foundation-level communication skills and techniques that will support you to consider how to handle a difficult situation safely and with compassion

 - Have access to dedicated time to practice the skills and techniques discussed in a safe space, with the support of a facilitator and your group

 - Engage with other colleagues across the NHS and the opportunity to learn from shared experiences